Eliot's Search for Perfection

 The way down is a process of transformation, stripping everything we know and are.
 'Unhealthy souls' are told to 'descend lower' and undergo 'internal darkness', wiping out our senses and superficial interpretations of the soul.
 East Coker, published in 1940, the first of the wartime quartets, shows houses crumbling and explosions of chaos.
 Helen Gardner spoke of the extraordinary impact of this quartet on its first readers when London was being bombarded.
 Eliot himself was an air-raid warden in South Kensington; invasion threatened; England was disrupted.
 At this time Eliot spoke intimately to his readers:

-You must go by a way in which you are not.
+In order to arrive at what you are not You must go by a way in which you are not.

 This is not about fighting back, even in self-defence.
 It's a completely different, internal scenario, a chance to be remade, to become so 'other' that the spirit is ready to meet the otherness of the divine spirit.